ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

    "components/", "source code for all of the active models."
    "cime/", "All of CIME code"

-CIME's content is split in to several subdirectories:
+CIME's content is split in to several subdirectories.
+Users should start in the "scripts" subdirectory.

 .. csv-table:: CIME directory content
    :header: "Directory or Filename", "Description"